Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

-Nicholas Nissen MD
+Nicholas Nissen, MD

-Board certified in general surgery and in surgical critical care, Dr. Nissen is an associate of the Society of Critical Care Medicine and a member of the American Association for the Study of Liver Diseases.
+Board certified in general surgery and in surgical critical care, Nissen is an associate of the Society of Critical Care Medicine and a member of the American Association for the Study of Liver Diseases.
 He has written articles for numerous peer-reviewed publications, including the Journal of Biochemistry, Liver Transplantation, Surgery and the American Journal of Pathology.
-Dr. Nissen also co-wrote book chapters for Angiogenesis in Health and Disease: From Basic Research to Clinical Applications and for Angiogenesis: Models, Modulators and Clinical Applications.
+Nissen also co-wrote book chapters for Angiogenesis in Health and Disease: From Basic Research to Clinical Applications and for Angiogenesis: Models, Modulators and Clinical Applications.

 Nissen received his bachelor's degree from the University of Minnesota in Minneapolis and his medical degree from the University of Minnesota School of Medicine.
 He completed a general surgery residency and a research fellowship at Loyola University Medical Center.
 He also completed fellowships in surgical critical care at the University of Pittsburgh Medical Center and in multi-organ transplant and hepatobiliary surgery at the UCLA.